foss-scribe/rosser/content/privacy.md

 ## Questions

-You can direct any question about this privacy policy to support@chrisrosser.net.
+You can direct any questions about this privacy policy to support@chrisrosser.net.

 ## Update log